-ipSCAPE’s latest blog by John Palfreyman CEO looks to uncover the truth.
+ipSCAPE’s latest blog by John Palfreyman looks to uncover the truth.

 Did you know that digital interaction accounts for over 35% of all engagement with a brand?

 If growth continues at its current rate it will overtake voice in two years’ time.
 The omni-channel approach is not just hype, it’s a reality and if brands want to remain in favour with consumers, they must be prepared to adopt it.

 Customers of all age groups are becoming more comfortable interacting with companies across a growing range of channels and as a result, they are demanding seamless and consistent customer service.
 The various channels for customer service include, contact centres, social media (primarily Facebook and Twitter), email, forums/message boards, live chat, video chat, online knowledge base and website support widget.